robbestad/Impact-Network/README.md

       }
     }

-Those functions will probably excist already but only contain comments.
+Those functions will probably exist already but only contain comments.
 Delete them if they do nothing, if not, copy the network code into them.

-6. Add the ios impact plugin to your impact plugin folder and the main.js file.
+6. Add the iOS impact plugin to your impact plugin folder and the main.js file.

 # Using